hirememorey/nba-lineup-optimizer/README.md

 **Vision**: A fan-friendly tool that helps NBA fans understand which players would fit best on their favorite teams, with real-world examples like why Russell Westbrook struggled with the Lakers but succeeded with the Clippers and Nuggets.
 The system will eventually expand to evaluate G-League players for finding hidden gems and role players.

-The project has recently undergone a complete architectural redesign based on first-principles reasoning and is now production-ready with a solid foundation for fan-friendly enhancements.
+The project is now implementing a validation-first approach: reproduce the original paper with 2022-23 data to validate our implementation, then scale to current data for real-time relevance.

 ## Current Status

 **Date**: October 4, 2025
-**Status**: 🎯 **PHASE 1 READY** - Data-Driven Approach Implementation
+**Status**: 🎯 **PHASE 1 READY** - Ground Truth Validation Implementation

-The NBA Lineup Optimizer has completed its foundational infrastructure and is ready to implement a data-driven approach based on real possession data analysis.
-The system will discover basketball intelligence from actual NBA data rather than using arbitrary mathematical parameters.
+The NBA Lineup Optimizer has completed its foundational infrastructure and is ready to reproduce the original paper with 2022-23 data to validate our implementation, then scale to current data for real-time relevance.

 ### What's Working Now ✅
 - **Fan-Friendly Dashboard**: Intuitive interface with team selection and player search